 Golf course, regulation or par-three is a facility other than a miniature golf course for the playing of golf at which there may be a clubhouse including rest rooms and locker rooms.
+A golf

-A golf course may provide additional services customarily furnished such as swimming, outdoor recreation and related retail sales that may include a restaurant, excluding drive-through restaurant and excluding drive-in restaurant, and cocktail lounge if approved as a part of the required use permit.
+Resolution No. 12747 Exhibit A Page 17 of 117 course may provide additional services customarily furnished such as swimming, outdoor recreation and related retail sales that may include a restaurant, excluding drive-through restaurant and excluding drive-in restaurant, and cocktail lounge if approved as a part of the required use permit.